Land of wombats and kangoroos, koalas and...spiders! Who wouldn't love to spend some time in Australia and explore the outback and amazing cities?

 - You don't have your own children and are not married

-Your responsibilities vary depending on the Host Family you are staying with.
-Nevertheless, the main task of an Au Pair in any country is childcare and so it is in Australia so it is really important that you like spending time with children.
+Your responsibilities vary depending on the host family you are staying with.
+The main task of an au pair in any country is child care, so it is really important that you like spending time with children.

-Your tasks might include dressing the children in the morning, feeding them, take them to school, kindergarten or to play dates in the afternoon, do crafts with them, play with them or read a book to them.
-Tasks will depend on their age, habits and lifestyle so make sure you know the Host Family's expectations before the beginning of your stay.
+Your tasks might include dressing the children in the morning, feeding them, take them to school, kindergarten or to play dates in the afternoon, do crafts with them, play with them or read a book.

 Working Holiday Visa